-Alternatively, you may also get face-to-face professional help at a Family Service Centre (FSC).
+Alternatively, you may also get face-to-face professional help at a Family Service Centre.
 You can find your nearest FSC here: https://www.msf.gov.sg/dfcs/familyservice/.

-If you are interested in attending a marriage education or support programme, you may find a list of Ministry of Family and Social Development (MSF)-approved providers at this website: https://www.msf.gov.sg/policies/Marriages/Pages/Marriage-Counselling.aspx
+If you are interested in attending a marriage education or support programme, you may find a list of MSF-approved providers at this website: https://www.msf.gov.sg/policies/Marriages/Pages/Marriage-Counselling.aspx